dbgate/dbgate.github.io/content/blog/2025-01-24-compare-database-tools.md

 5. phpMyAdmin (traditional setup)

 ### Feature Set
-1. CloudBeaver
+1. DbGate
-2. DbGate
+2. CloudBeaver
 3. phpMyAdmin
 4. Adminer
 5. sqlite-web

 ### Database Support
-1. CloudBeaver & DbGate (tie)
+1. DbGate
+2. CloudBeaver
-2. Adminer
+3. Adminer
-3. phpMyAdmin
+4. phpMyAdmin
-4. sqlite-web
+5. sqlite-web

+## Price (January 2025)

 ## Conclusion

 When choosing a web-based database management tool for your cloud environment:

-- If you need a cloud-native solution with excellent AWS integration, **CloudBeaver** is your best choice.
 - For a modern, feature-rich web experience across multiple database types, **DbGate** offers an excellent balance.
+- If you need a cloud-native solution with good AWS integration, **CloudBeaver** could be a reasonable choice.
 - If you're working primarily with MySQL in traditional hosting environments, **phpMyAdmin** remains a solid choice.
 - When simplicity and lightweight deployment are priorities, **Adminer** is perfect for quick setups.
 - For SQLite-specific projects needing web access, **sqlite-web** provides a focused solution.